olegkrivtsov/using-zf3-book-samples/README.md

 ## Hello World

-This sample is based on *Zend Skeleton Application* and shows how to:
+This sample is based on *Zend Skeleton Application*.
+It shows how to:

  * Register controllers
  * Create controller actions
  * Use layouts and switch between them
  * Generate URLs with the `Url` controller plugin and the `Url` view helper
  * Create a custom route type
  * Create own view helpers

 ## Form Demo

-This sample is based on the *Hello World* sample shows how to:
+This sample is based on the *Hello World* sample.
+It shows how to:

  * Create a form model
  * Use the form model in a controller